syncfusion-content/windowsforms-docs/WindowsForms/layoutmanagers/FAQ/How-to-programmatically-nest-various-layouts.md

 ---
 layout: post
-title: How to programmatically nest various layouts | WindowsForms | Syncfusion
+title: How to programmatically nest various layouts | Syncfusion
-description: how to programmatically nest various layouts
+description: how to programmatically nest various layouts in Syncfusion Windows Forms Layout Managers Package control and more details.
 platform: WindowsForms
 control: Layout Managers Package
 documentation: ug
 ---

+# How to programmatically nest various layouts

+This page explains How to programmatically nest various layouts and more details.

-# How to programmatically nest various layouts?
+## How to programmatically nest various layouts?

 It is possible to layout the Child controls programmatically using Multiple Layout Managers.
 The following step by step procedure illustrates this.